Product

 Final Thoughts: Using Baremetrics for Net Revenue Management

-Tracking and optimizing net revenue is most effective when you’re using the right tools.
+Tracking and optimizing net revenue is most effective when using the right tools.

 For subscription-based businesses and startups, Baremetrics should be your tool of choice.

-Our revenue analytics software is reliable and trustworthy, so you can know that each of the 26 metrics we track are accurate at all points in time.
+Our revenue analytics software is reliable and trustworthy, so you can know that each of the 28 metrics we track is always accurate.

-Unlike other platforms, for example, we look at the revenue you’re actually generating.
-Delayed or paused subscriptions aren’t counted in revenue, because it isn’t income that you’re earning that month; this is unlike many other platforms, including those marketed to SaaS brands, which count all subscriptions (even inactive ones) towards revenue forecasts and projections.
+Unlike other platforms, for example, we look at the revenue you’re generating.
+Delayed or paused subscriptions aren’t counted in revenue because they aren’t income that you’re earning that month; this is unlike many other platforms, including those marketed to SaaS brands, which count all subscriptions (even inactive ones) towards revenue forecasts and projections.

 Our subscription analytics software not only gives you all the insights you need into monthly recurring revenue and annual recurring revenue, but we also have tools that go beyond just basic reporting.

 Our Recover feature, for example, helps you prevent failed charges and engages customers before they let a subscription lapse.
-We also have forecasting tools to help you make reasonable predictions about what’s coming in the near future.
+We also have forecasting tools to help you reasonably predict what’s coming soon.

 Lea LeBlanc